-One of the nation's best prep goalkeepers as a senior ...
-Ranked among the top 100 high school players by Soccer Buzz ...
+One of the nation's best prep goalkcepers as a senior ...
+Ranked among the top 100 high school players by

+Soccer Buzz ...
 Member of the Region I ODP team and served as a captain ...
 Honored as a High School All-American by the NSCAA ...
-Garnered all-state accordacts twice Named to the all-conference first team three times.
-Farned all-league distinct
+Garnered all-state accolades twice ...

-...
 Named to the all-conference first team three times ...
 Earned all-league distinction all five years ...
 Led her team to the state semifinals in 2004 ...
 Helped squad win sectional championships four times ...
 Member of the NYS West ODP team for three years and served as a captain ...
 Captain of Region Team International Event (England) in '06 ...
 Participated in the Region Team International Event (Brazil) in '07 ...
 Posted 61 shutouts during her high school career and allowed just 30 goals in 95 matches ...
 Established a school record with 17 shutouts in '04 ...
 Vice President of her class ...
 Honor student ...
 Member of the Peer Ministry Board and was an officer ...
 Volunteered as a peer mentor.